 Food at Lachi’s is what we eat at home and what we love serving our guests.

 Homecooked meals are always welcome, there’s just something wonderful: best ingredients, slow cooking and great tasting food that we would just want to have again and again.
-With this food trip, is Lachi’s really worth the taste and the write?
+With this food trip, is Lachi’s really worth the taste and the write up?

 YES.
 Y-E-S. Yes.

 I admit, its that good.
 Sumptuous.
 Filling.
-Great food.
-Cool desserts.
+Great food, not just good desserts in Davao.
 Something to rave and write about.
 You cannot leave the restaurant unfulfilled.
 It’s like having great sex.
 You leave the room smiling and say, there should be a next time.
 You can’t just have enough.
-And you are tempted to go back.
-And pig out.
-And sin.
+And you are tempted to go back, pig out and sin.
 Gluttony.

 Symphony Torte: seven layers of sponge cake, chocolate ganache, sponge cake, coffee buter cream, sponge cake, coffee butter cream and topped with chocolate ganache.
 Different wonderful textures and subtleties.
 You’ll just close your eyes and feel weak in the knees.